ericdmoore/crawfishcloud/README.md

 ### **vfileArray()**

+> get an array of `vfiles` all loaded into a variable

 -  `params`

     - ...filters: `string[]` - will overite any configured filters already given to the crawfish - last filters in wins